jasonbayton/11ty/_src/blog/2019/01/what-id-like-to-see-from-android-enterprise-in-2019.md

 ---
-title: 'What I&#8217;d like to see from Android Enterprise in 2019'
+title: "What I'd like to see from Android Enterprise in 2019"
 date: '2019-01-07T09:00:44+00:00'
 status: publish
 author: 'Jason Bayton'